 The company started aggressively entering foreign markets in 2016 and customized its software for users from various nations and cultural backgrounds.

 For the business, 2017 was a year of major technological advancements.
-The firm began utilizing machine learning and artificial intelligence to give consumers more accurate, tailored recommendations.
+The firm began using machine learning and artificial intelligence to provide consumers with more accurate, tailored recommendations.

 In 2018, the company secured $58 million in Series E investment.
 Thanks to these investments, the firm was able to rapidly create new software features and grow its workforce.

-It was noteworthy that new programs were introduced in 2019 to target the management of chronic illnesses, including diabetes and hypertension.
+It was noteworthy that new programs were introduced in 2019 to manage chronic illnesses, including diabetes and hypertension.
 Additionally, the business sharpened its focus on scientific research and began publishing program outcomes in peer-reviewed medical journals.

-In 2020, the company continued expanding despite world problems.
+In 2020, the company continued to expand despite global problems.
 The business updated its curriculum to reflect the current climate, focusing more on mental health and reducing stress.

 The firm experienced notable financial success in 2021.
-In a fresh round of fundraising, it raised $540 million, making it valued at $3.7 billion.
+In a fresh fundraising round, it raised $540 million, valuing it at $3.7 billion.
 These funds were used to explore new markets and broaden the scope of services provided.

 2022 saw the introduction of Noom Mood, a new program that increased the company’s product options.
-This program aims to assist users in better emotional health and stress management.
-While concentrating on mental wellness, Noom Mood employed the same scientific methodology as the company’s main weight loss program.
+This program aims to help users improve their emotional health and manage stress.
+While focusing on mental wellness, Noom Mood used the same scientific methodology as the company’s main weight-loss program.
 Daily classes, mindfulness exercises, and coach support were all part of the curriculum.

-The business also released an upgraded version of its flagship app for weight reduction that same year.
+The business also released an upgraded version of its flagship weight-loss app that same year.

 The firm experienced a substantial global expansion in 2023.
-The business aggressively entered the markets of various European nations, customizing its offerings to fit the gastronomic and lifestyle norms of the region.
-As part of this growth, several other languages were added to the app, and local healthy living and nutrition experts were hired.
+The business aggressively entered markets across various European nations, customizing its offerings to fit the region’s gastronomic and lifestyle norms.
+As part of this growth, several other languages were added to the app, and local experts in healthy living and nutrition were hired.

 Additionally, in 2023, the company started working with significant US insurance providers to include its services in health insurance policies.
 Through this collaboration, many customers could access services via their insurance policies, greatly increasing the company’s user base.